coderrio/Coderr.Documentation/docs/client/libraries/dotnet/core/install.md

                               "yourSharedSecret");
 ```

-The appKey and the sharedSecret can be found in the Coderr server.
+The appKey and the sharedSecret is available in the Coderr server.

 Once configured, start your application and try manually to report an exception.